urbanairship/ios-library/README.rst

 --------

 Urban Airship's libUArship is a drop-in static library that provides a simple way to integrate Urban Airship services into your iOS applications.
+This entire project will allow you to build the library files and all sample projects.
+If you just want to include the library in your app, you can simply download the latest ``libUAirship.zip`` and a sample project.
+These zips contain a pre-compiled universal arm6/arm7 library.
+We do not support i386 or simulator usage.

 Working with the Library
 ------------------------